 Drake Hogestyn: Tell the fans it will be nice to refamiliarize ourselves with each other.
 I've been laying low the last year and a half and kind of just getting out now and making myself more visible.

-EDITOR'S NOTE: For more on REALITY BYTES, visit the show's official website.
-Look for Drake's thoughts in the Final Four later today.
+EDITOR'S NOTE: For more on Reality Bytes, visit the show's official website.
+Look for Drake's thoughts on the Final Four later today.

 ReplyDelete